MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 In summary, if you are a beginner just starting with EA and only want to preliminarily understand and experience backtesting, then directly downloading and using the free historical price data provided internally by brokers can meet basic needs.

-However, if your goal is actual trading using EA, then obtaining historical price data that can produce backtesting results with reliable reference value becomes crucially important.
+However, if your goal is to actually use EA for trading, obtaining a set of historical price data that can produce backtesting results with reliable reference value becomes crucial.

 Although TDS requires a paid purchase, the author believes the benefits it brings far outweigh its cost: